mfornace/nupack-docs-dev/sources/analysis.md

 ---

-`complex_concentrations` returns an `AnalysisResult` object, which you can view as a table by running the following cell in a Jupyter notebook:
+`complex_concentrations` returns an `AnalysisResult` object that can be viewed as a table in a Jupyter notebook, for example:

 ```python
 concentration_results
 ```

+Output:

 > <img src="/figs/concentration-analysis-output.png" alt="Concentration analysis output" title="Example concentration analysis output" width="180" />